Something to Do with Paying Attention: About the novella

 The preface is by Sarah McNally, the book's editor and seller.
 Wallace's unfinished novel The Pale King contains a character named Chris Fogle.
 Fogle's wide-ranging monologue (The Pale Kings most extensive segment, according to McNally) was extracted to become this novella.
 McNally also says this novella is "not just a complete story, but the best concrete example we have of Wallace’s late style, where calm and poise replace the pyrotechnics of Infinite Jest and other early works."

 Wallace himself considered publishing this part of The Pale King as a completed work, because he was acutely aware of his difficulty completing The Pale King to his satisfaction, and because he worried a long stretch of time had passed since his last published novel in 1996.

 According to Jonathan Russel Clark, who reviewed this book for the Los Angeles Times, McNally explains that she published this book for readers unfamiliar with Wallace's work and its complexity, calling it "a perfect place to start".

 Background

 The Pale King was assembled from an extensive collection of papers and some floppy disks Wallace left behind that had accumulated for about ten years, since about 1996.
-According to Jon Baskin, the New Yorker's reviewer of this novella, Wallace "left a pile of papers, spiral notebooks, three-ring binders, and floppy disks on a table in his garage.
+According to Jon Baskin, the New Yorkers reviewer of this novella, Wallace "left a pile of papers, spiral notebooks, three-ring binders, and floppy disks on a table in his garage.
 The collection of notes, outlines, prose fragments, character sketches, and partial chapters reportedly ran to hundreds of thousands of words".